yevheniiairapetian/pokemon-app/README.md

 # Pokemon app (in progress)
 ## This repo contains a simple jQuery and Bootstrap [App](https://yevheniiairapetian.github.io/pokemon-app/) fetching pokemons from an external API and displaying them on the page.
 The user can click and view the Pokemons' information in a modal window.
 There's also a live-search input field to find specific Pokemons by name.
 While the user is waiting for the fetch response, the page displays a nice spinner.
+Tooltips help to navigate the app.
 ### Technologies used:
 #### HTML5
 #### Ajax